-Cooperative Water Transfer Pilot Project for Groundwater Recharge and Water Resource Management - In 2015, the City and SqCWD entered into a Cooperative Water Transfer and Purchase Agreement to collect information to further assess the potential opportunities to reduce groundwater pumping in the Basin through surface water transfers from SCWD to SqCWD.
-Under this agreement, SqCWD purchases excess surface water from SCWD to meet part of its demand.
+- Cooperative Water Transfer Pilot Project for Groundwater Recharge and Water Resource Management In 2015, SCWD and SqCWD entered into a Cooperative Water Transfer and Purchase Agreement to collect information to further assess the potential opportunities to reduce groundwater pumping in the Basin through surface water transfers from SCWD to SqCWD.
+Under this agreement, SqCWD purchases excess surface water from SCWD to meet part of its water demand.
 This allows SqCWD to reduce groundwater pumping, reduce the potential to accelerate seawater intrusion, and contribute to reversing Basin overdraft conditions that impacts beneficial users of groundwater.
-SCWD began transferring excess surface water to SqCWD in December

-- 2018.
-This pilot study transfers surface water using existing interties to determine if the introduction of surface water into SqCWD's groundwater only infrastructure could be accomplished without impacts to water quality. - Aquifer Storage and Recovery (ASR) Pilot Testing in 2017 SCWD made significant progress assessing the feasibility of ASR in the Basin and neighboring Santa Margarita Groundwater Basin.
+SCWD began transferring excess surface water to SqCWD in December 2018.
+This pilot study transfers surface water using an existing intertie to determine if the introduction of surface water into SqCWD's groundwater only infrastructure could be accomplished without negative impacts to water quality delivered to SqCWD's customers.
+Operational and health considerations will also be used to evaluate water transfers. - Aquifer Storage and Recovery (ASR) Pilot Testing in 2017 SCWD made significant progress assessing the feasibility of ASR in the Basin and neighboring Santa Margarita Groundwater Basin.
 SCWD began its ASR pilot test in December 2018 at Beltz Well 12 located at the City's Research Park facility within the Basin.
 SCWD's pilot project injects excess surface water treated to drinking water standards near its service area boundary with SqCWD.
 The goal of ASR pilot testing is to assess the feasibility and potential impacts of ASR on groundwater levels and groundwater quality.
 Groundwater will be extracted and sampled for a variety of parameters.
 Groundwater level changes related to the pilot tests will be monitored by both SCWD and SqCWD.
+These ASR tests will also assess how much water is lost as outflow from the aquifer and how much water can be recovered for supply during times of drought.